- GDP (PPP):

 - FDI Inflow:

 Nominally a democracy, Cambodia has been ruled by former Khmer Rouge member and now Prime Minister Hun Sen since 1985.
-The 2013 general election victory of Hun Sen’s Cambodian People’s Party was hotly contested by the opposition Cambodia National Rescue Party.
-In 2014, Hun Sen promised to initiate electoral reform, and both parties agreed to suspend protests.
-Those reforms were only partially implemented, and the CPP government implemented an unprecedented crackdown against the opposition Cambodia National Rescue Party (CNRP) in the lead-up to local elections in 2017 and formalized Cambodia’s status as a one-party state in the 2018 national elections.
+Hun Sen’s Cambodian People’s Party (CPP) implemented an unprecedented crackdown against the opposition Cambodia National Rescue Party (CNRP) in the lead-up to local elections in 2017 and formalized Cambodia’s status as a one-party state in the 2018 national elections.
 CNRP leader Kem Sokha is imprisoned, and the party itself was banned and dissolved by the Cambodian Supreme Court.
 Media have been censored, and civil society groups have been repressed.
-The economy is still heavily dependent on tourism and the apparel industry.
+The economy is still heavily dependent on tourism and the garment industry.
 More than half of the labor force is engaged in subsistence farming, and Cambodia remains one of Asia’s poorest countries.

 The top individual income and corporate tax rates are 20 percent.
 Other taxes include excise and value-added taxes.
 The overall tax burden equals 15.0 percent of total domestic income.
-Over the past three years, government spending has amounted to 21.2 percent of total output (GDP), and budget deficits have averaged 1.9 percent of GDP.
-Public debt is equivalent to 33.0 percent of GDP.
+Over the past three years, government spending has amounted to 21.7 percent of the country’s output (GDP), and budget deficits have averaged 2.3 percent of GDP.
+Public debt is equivalent to 35.1 percent of GDP.